 Delivering a resilient and sustainable electricity supply for the UK’s data centres

-Antony White, Client Delivery Manager ICP, discusses the challenges that data centres face meeting capacity requirements, ensuring a resilient energy supply and balancing sustainability pressures.
+Antony White, Sector Lead for UK Power Network Services, discusses the challenges that data centres face meeting capacity requirements, ensuring a resilient energy supply and balancing sustainability pressures.

 As the UK’s data centre market continues to grow and mature, forecasters are predicting 36% revenue growth, and 29% power uplift in power demand by the end of 2025.
 While this may not be the growth of smaller European markets, the increase in the UK is still significant.
-That means the challenge for the UK’s electrical infrastructure to meet the significant power demand of a data centre, with a truly resilient supply, remains.
+The challenge for the UK’s electrical infrastructure is to meet the significant power demand of a data centre, while ensuring a truly resilient supply.
 Sustainability pressures add complexity for data centres, who should seek alternative energy from renewable sources and invest in new energy technologies including on site renewable generation and battery storage.

 Meeting capacity requirements with a high-quality network connection